-My husband and I had a big grin on our faces when we started for the airport to board our flight to Munich.
+My husband and I had big grins on our faces when we started for the airport to board our flight to Munich.
 We boarded a Lufthansa/Air Canada flight from Montreal to Munich (with a flying time of 7.5 hours) and arrived in the morning.

 The subway takes you to the square and when you exit the transit area you are welcomed by Gothic- historical buildings all around you.
 There are government buildings and city halls in the vicinity.
 You will have tons of options for food and souvenirs in this area.

 Our 3rd day in Munich started with an early breakfast at 7:00 am as we planned to do a day trip to Nuremberg.
-Most hotel breakfast had buffet options with sausage and cheese platters.
+Most hotel breakfasts had buffet options with sausage and cheese platters.
 And varieties of bread and loaf and pastries.
 Yum!
-We never had so much cheese in our entire lives like we did in our maiden trip to Europe
+We never had so much cheese in our entire lives like we did in our this trip to Europe.

-Munich to Nuremberg, by road is about 2 hours.
+From Munich to Nuremberg by road is about two hours.
 You can reach Nuremberg by train in about an hour.
 There are many options for day tours available to Nuremberg with different itinerary options from various local tour operators.

-Pictured above is the “Church of Our Lady” (Frauenkirche), with the main market place.
-The church is an example of brick work in Gothic style architecture.
+Pictured above is the “Church of Our Lady” (Frauenkirche), within the main

 Our 5th day in Munich began a little differently from the day before.
 Today we had planned to drive through the Romantic Road, visit tiny Bavarian villages and arrive to the beautiful Neuschwanstein Castle (in Fussen)

 We drove through the villages in a van, accompanied by our local guide Mario.
+(Mario S is the tour owner and operator.)
 Mario himself had visited 50 countries, which is so incredible!
-This drive through was arranged through Pure Bavarian Tours (Mario S is the tour owner and operator) for 65 Euros per person.
+This

-With fondest memories of our first Europe trip, we returned home on our 7th day.
+With fondest memories of our first European trip, we returned home on our 7th day.
 Staying in a central location, we could use the local S/U Bahn to reach the airport.
-It cost us 12 Euros per person for the transit trip.
-(50 minutes from Central Station)
+It cost us 12 euros per person for the transit trip and is 50 minutes from Central Station.